BrunoFBarbosa/robot-framewok-appium/README.md

 ```
 In this case the emulator's UDID is `emulator-5554`

-After that, go to the repository root folder and start the Appium server by running the following command
+After that, go to the repository's root folder and start the Appium server by running the following command

 ```
 ~/robot-framework-appium